 The Internet Printing Protocol (IPP) is an application level protocol that can be used for distributed printing using Internet tools and technologies.
-IPP version 1.0 (IPP/1.0)1.1 (IPP/1.1) focuses only on end user functionality.
+IPP version 1.1 (IPP/1.1) focuses primarily on end user functionality with a few administrative operations included.
 This document is just one of a suite of documents that fully define IPP.
 The full set of IPP documents includes:

-''' Design Goals for an Internet Printing Protocol [IPP-REQ][RFC2567] Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [IPP-RAT][RFC2568] Internet Printing Protocol/1.0:Protocol/1.1: Model and Semantics (this document) Internet Printing Protocol/1.0:Protocol/1.1: Encoding and Transport [IPP-PRO] Internet Printing Protocol/1.0:Protocol/1.1: Implementer's Guide [IPP-IIG] Mapping between LPD and IPP Protocols [IPP-LPD][RFC2569] '''
+Design Goals for an Internet Printing Protocol [RFC2567]

+- Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [RFC2568] - Internet Printing Protocol/1.1: Model and Semantics (this document) - Internet Printing Protocol/1.1: Encoding and Transport [IPP-PRO] - Internet Printing Protocol/1.1: Implementer's Guide [IPP-IIG] - Mapping between LPD and IPP Protocols [RFC2569]